poldracklab/lonestar5_launch/README.md

 ## usage notes

 1. Lonestar 5's smallest allocation unit is a node (w/ 64 GB ram, 24 physical cores, 48 logical cores, no swap).
 So using `-N 1 -n 1` is functionally the same as `-N 1 -n 24`.
-2. `launch` doesn't free allocated any nodes until the last job finishes.
-If the runtimes for each launch script entry are likely to vary significantly in a predictable way, it may be worth breaking them up in an economical way.
+2. `launch` doesn't free allocated any nodes until the last task finishes.
+If the runtimes for each task are likely to vary significantly in a predictable way, it may be worth breaking them up into separate `launch` jobs.
-3. If the launch script contains a few number of tasks than there are cores, and you request a single node, you may see error messages that look like `grep: invalid max count`.
-This is due to an issue in the underlying parametric launcher system and (from what I can tell) is a cosmetic issue and is not causing the jobs to fail.
+3. If the parallel script contains a few number of tasks than there are cores, and you request a single node, you may see error messages that look like `grep: invalid max count`.
+This is due to an issue in the underlying parametric launcher system and (from what I can tell) is a cosmetic issue and is not causing the tasks or job to fail.
 4. `launch` assumes that the tasks are not threaded, and that they will use 1 core each.
 If any of the tasks run threaded, there's nothing stopping them from trainwrecking the core usage.
-Maybe the `task` commands provide a way to specify the number of threads to use, and that would help manage the resources a bit better.
+Maybe the commands (tasks) provide a way to specify the number of threads to use, and that would help manage the resources a bit better.

 ## notes on defaults

-if `-N` is not provided, and `-n` is, the number of nodes will be computed such that all jobs will run simultaenously.
+if `-N` is not provided, and `-n` is, the number of nodes will be computed such that all tasks will run simultaenously.
 Likewise, if `-n` is not provided and `-N` is, the maximum number of cores available will be requested.
 This is currently 24 or with `--ht` it will be 48.

 If more cores per node are requested than available, the program will print an error message and stop; however is more nodes are requested than allowed, the program will reduce the requested number of nodes to the max allowed.